Koopman-informed recurrent neural networks: Model details and comparison

 \subsection{ESN}

 For the implementation of ESNs we used the Python library \texttt{reservoirpy} by \citet{trouvain-2020}.
 All models were trained using a single reservoir and a ridge regression readout.
-We consider only reservoir models without any warm-up phase in order to keep them comparable to our sampling RNN which does not have a warm-up.
+For the synthetic datasets, we consider only reservoir models without any warm-up phase in order to keep them comparable to our KIRNN which also does not have a warm-up.

 For the chaotic systems, we were able to find guidelines in the literature for a suitable choice of hyperparameters specifically tailored to the Lorenz system (see \citep{viehweg-2023}).
 With minor modifications and following the proposed guidelines, we found hyperparameters also for the Rössler system.
 The choice of hyperparameters is specified in \Cref{tab:hyperparameters_RC}, any hyperparameters not mentioned are set to the default value of \texttt{reservoirpy}.